 As BEC, phishing, and other threats grow more prevalent, it’s clear that approaches based on whitelisting (or blacklisting) are predicated on a failed security paradigm that attempts to block known “bad” signals—in this case, untrusted domains.

 But attackers know how to evade these protections, which is why some take a more modern approach.
-Agari Advanced Threat Protection, for instance, leverages data science and real-time, anonymized intelligence from 2 trillion emails annually to map email communications across individuals, organizations, and infrastructures in order to model the trusted, authenticated behaviors that define each individual sender’s “good.”
+Agari Phishing Defense, for instance, leverages data science and real-time, anonymized intelligence from 2 trillion emails annually to map email communications across individuals, organizations, and infrastructures in order to model the trusted, authenticated behaviors that define each individual sender’s “good.”
 When email activity deviates from these established patterns due to impersonated or compromised accounts, businesses are able to detect and protect against these attacks in real time.
 No whitelisting required.

 To learn more, check out a special report from Agari and Osterman Research entitled, Best Practices for Protecting Against, Phishing, Ransomware, and BEC Attacks